 Connections business rules (Southern)

-Connections service charges effective from July 2017 (Scotland)
+Connections charges effective from the 1 April 2019

 These documents fully explain how we work out our charges for services specified in Standard Condition 4B of the Gas Transporter Licence.